Latt\`es maps and combinatorial expansion: Combinatorial Expansion Factor and

-Since $A$ and $L$ differ by a translation, $n$-parallelograms of $A$ and $n$-parallelograms of $L$ differ by a translation.
-The number $D'_n(L)$ defined similarly as $D'_n$ but with respect to $n$-parallelograms of $L$ is the same as $D'_n$, i.e. So for the calculation of $D'_n$, we may assume that $A=L$.
+Since $A$ and $L$ differ be a translation of an element in $2\Z^2$, every $n$-parallelogram with respect to $A$ is an $n$-parallelogram with respect to $L$, and vice versa.
+So we may assume that $A=L$.
 Without loss of generality, we may assume that $D_h\leq D_v$, so that $D_n'=D_h$.
 Observe that we need at least $m$ parallelograms to connect a pair of opposite sides of an $(m\times m)$-grid of parallelograms.
 Notice that

 if and only if there exist $m$ $n$-parallelograms connecting $(-\infty,+\infty)\times\{0\}$ and $(-\infty,+\infty)\times\{1\}$.
 Hence, $D_n'$ is equal to the smallest positive integer $m$ such that $y_0=\max\{y_{(\pm m,\pm m)}\}$ is greater than 1, where